 This is what “Escape Mountain”, a 45-minute documentary by Ski-Doo, was about.

-It’s riders vs. Mother Nature as five pro riders Ski-Doo ambassadors take That Ski-Doo Feeling to the extreme in a battle of survival to escape the mountain.
+It’s riders vs. Mother Nature as five pro rider Ski-Doo ambassadors take That Ski-Doo Feeling to the extreme in a battle of survival to escape the mountain.
 They were dropped in the frozen wilderness without gear on top of a 100k acre mountain in one of the most extreme areas of western Canada.
-Over a period of 48 hours, they defeated the extreme weather conditions, tested the Ski-Doo endurance, went through mind and physical games to get to the finish line first.
+Over a period of 48 hours, they defeated the extreme weather conditions, tested the Ski-Doo endurance, and went through mind and physical games to get to the finish line first.
 Each mountain escaper went through hell and back on their Ski-Doo and they generated scenes that even a Hollywood blockbuster couldn’t have staged.

 Furthermore, the content strategy was a way to create an impact early in the fall.
-Indeed, we needed a communication that was distinctive and impactful to change a deeply entrenched consumer behaviour i.e. waiting for the first snow fall to kick off the buying process.
+Indeed, we needed a communication that was distinctive and impactful to change a deeply entrenched consumer behaviour i.e. waiting for the first snowfall to kick off the buying process.